tarantool/cron-parser/README.md

-# Cron Schedule Parsing Lua Wrapper
+# Cron Parser Lua Wrapper

 cron_parser is a Lua wrapper of ccronexpr C library.
 It parses a cron-format schedule and calculates the nearest event date.